stephanieleroux/my-documented-code-test/docs/introduction.rst

 RST format
 ***********
-These pages have to be written in rst format.
-See here for a summary of the syntax: <https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html#headings>_  It is very close from markdown format.
+These pages have to be written in `rst format <https://thomas-cokelaer.info/tutorials/sphinx/rest_syntax.html#headings>`_,  which is very close from markdown format.

 Another section